cruickshankrpc/covid-tracker/README.md

 - Material UI

 ## PROBLEMS:
-- Map wouldn't work - read documentation and update had changed it to MapContainer in documentation, needed to
+- Map wouldn't work - read documentation and update had changed it to MapContainer in documentation, needed to import ChangeView in order to center and zoom the map.
 ```js
   <div className="map">
       <MapContainer>